j-faria/kima/paper/paper.md

 Moreover, **kima** can use a GP with a quasi-periodic kernel as a noise model, to deal with activity-induced signals.
 The hyperparameters of the GP are inferred together with the orbital parameters.
-Priors for each parameter can be easily set by the user, with a broad choice of standard probability distributions already implemented.
+Priors for each of the parameters can be easily set by the user, with a broad choice of standard probability distributions already implemented.

-The code is written in C\texttt{++}, with a few Python scripts that can be used for the analysis of the results.
+The code is written in C\texttt{++}, and includes several Python scripts that can be used for the analysis of the results.
 It depends on the `DNest4` <!-- [@Brewer2016]  -->
 and the `Eigen` <!-- [@eigenweb]  -->
 packages,
 which are included as submodules in the repository.
-Other (Python) dependencies are the `numpy`, `scipy`, `matplotlib` and `pandas` packages.
+Other (Python) dependencies are the `numpy`, `scipy`, `matplotlib`, `corner` and `pandas` packages.
-Documentation can be found on the main repository.
-A set of examples of how use **kima** also serves as the package's test suite.
+Documentation can be found on the main repository, that also contains a set of examples of how use **kima**, serving as the package's test suite.

 Initial versions of this package were used in the analysis of HARPS RV data of the active planet-host CoRoT-7 [@Faria2016],